What to take when travelling with a tiny baby!

 Travelling with a newborn baby may not seem such a great idea but there are many reasons why it’s perfect for new parents wanting a break.

-Becoming a parent does not have to signal the end of your wanderlust, and if travelling makes you happy then it’s something you must do.
-Yes, there is a lot to think about, but seriously you will be making memories that can last a lifetime- and that’s priceless.
+Becoming a parent does not have to signal the end of your wanderlust and if travelling makes you happy then it’s something you must do.
+Yes, there is a lot to think about but you will be making memories that can last a lifetime - and that’s priceless.

-Over the next few blog posts, we hope to calm your fears and help you to achieve the best summer holiday ever- starting with the ultimate newborn baby travel checklist.
+We hope this post will help calm your fears and help you to achieve the best summer holiday ever.
+We’ll start with the ultimate newborn baby travel checklist.
 Let us know if we’ve missed anything!

-Obviously, your baby’s needs are of utmost importance and when you’re away it’s a good idea to keep these in mind at all times.
+Obviously, your baby’s needs are of the utmost importance and when you’re away, it’s a good idea to keep these in mind at all times.
 Because of this, we’ve divided our checklist into sections that will make it easier for you:

-Small babies sleep a lot, so you need to think carefully about their sleep needs, and what those needs are likely to be by the time you go away too.
+Small babies sleep a lot, so you need to think carefully about their sleep needs and what those needs are likely to be by the time you go away.
 Don’t forget to pack:

-- Your SnoozeShade for sleep on the go.
-Keep this in your hand luggage so that you can whip it out at the airport too when you need to.
+- SnoozeShade for sleep on the go.
+Keep this in your hand luggage so you can whip it out at the airport when you need to.

-- Travel cot.
-OR make sure that there will be suitable sleeping space for your baby when you arrive.
+- Travel cot (or make sure that there will be a suitable sleeping space for your baby when you arrive)

 - Pop up UV tent.
-These are fabulous to take with you out to the beach, for example.
-They will provide sun protection and give a baby a sheltered space to kick out and rest etc.
+These are fabulous to take with you out to the beach as they provide sun protection and give your baby a sheltered space to kick out and rest

-- White noise machine/ app.
-If the baby is unsettled, white noise can be amazing when it comes to soothing to sleep.
+- White noise app.
+If your baby is unsettled, white noise can be amazing when it comes to soothing to sleep

 - Breast pads